 The world of processors is a lot like the world of cars.
 People yell for more POWER and buy the latest and greatest without thinking.
 More speed!
 More horsepower!
 Damn the cost!
-With cars that often ends up with you holding a big bill or stuck in a ditch when you end up with to much car.
-With processors it’s much the same: you can end up with more “power” then you need, a processor that costs an arm and a leg, and buyers regret.
+With cars that often ends up with you holding a big bill or stuck in a ditch when you end up with too much car.
+With processors it’s much the same: you can end up with more “power” then you need, a processor that costs an arm and a leg, and buyer’s regret.

-Power vs Power
+Processor Power vs. Power Consumption

 First off, we need to understand that power is used in two senses in the computer world.
-Power is often talked about as the overall processing power eg the Ghz.
+Power is often talked about as the overall processing power eg the GHz.
 But as important is power consumption.
 That second meaning is expressed in watts.

-More watts is not better or worse — its just the amount of power it takes to run the processor at full capacity.
+More watts is not better or worse — it’s just the amount of power it takes to run the processor at full capacity.
 However, the higher the number, the more your electricity bill is ticking up and the more heat is being generated.
 Processors that perform tasks at a greater speed inherently require more power, but more and more are optimizing their energy efficiency.
-To return to the car analogy, it’s engines that perform as well, on less gas.
+To return to the car analogy, it’s like engines that perform as well, on less gas.

 Low watts are also the difference between money in the bank, and bills to the power company.
 How much?
 Lets take a look.